mazerunner70/housef3/docs/phase2_import_implementation_summary.md

 # Phase 2 Import Implementation Summary

 ## Overview
-This document summarizes the completion of Phase 2 of the import/export system implementation, focusing on the import functionality.
+This document summarizes the completion of Phase 2 of the import/export system implementation, focusing on the import functionality using **FZIP (Financial ZIP) files**.

 ## Completed Components